Bushcraft training for beginners – A night in the woods

 Fresh nettles

-Boiling nettle leaves in water is the safest thing to do with them, and nettles have a similar nutritional value to spinach making them a healthy food choice, but getting through the taste of eating plain nettle soup is harder than cooking them but again, its all about the experience.
+Boiling nettle leaves in water is the safest thing to do with them, and nettles have a similar nutritional value to spinach making them a healthy food choice.
+Getting through the taste of eating plain nettle soup is harder than cooking it but again, it’s all about the experience.

 Cat-tail roots

-A plant you cant mistake for anything else and one that can be cooked on the ashes of a fire, no equipment needed.
-If you find some cat-tails than the only edible part is the root which cant be pulled up by yanking the stem as it just breaks off.
+A plant you can’t mistake for anything else and one that can be cooked on the ashes of a fire, no equipment needed.
+If you find some cat-tails then the only edible part is the root which can’t be pulled up by yanking the stem as it just breaks off.
 To harvest the root you have to follow the stem down with your hand and dig around it while pulling to sever all the smaller root off-shoots.

-You don’t actually eat these but instead pull out the fibres and suck the starch from them, which tastes a little like slightly nutty potato.
-If you happen to get unlucky with digging a root out then this would also be good practise of how to remove a leech.
-I find poking it with the red hot ash on the end of a burnt stick works nicely.
+You don’t actually eat these but instead, pull out the fibers and suck the starch from them, which tastes a little like slightly nutty potato.
+If you happen to get unlucky with digging a root out then this would also be good practice of how to remove a leech.
+I find poking it with the red-hot ash on the end of a burnt stick works nicely.

 Burdock root

-Cooked in the same way as cat-tail but much easier to gather and no leeches involved.
-The plant is very easy to identify and cant be mistaken for anything else up close.
-The root can be wrapped in leaves from the plant and put in the ashes, but unlike cat-tails these can be eaten whole.
-They taste similar to sweet potato and are full of carbs, making them a good choice when you need an energy boost.
+Cooked in the same way as cat-tail but is much easier to gather and has no leeches involved.
+The plant is very easy to identify and can’t be mistaken for anything else up close.
+The root can be wrapped in leaves from the plant and put in the ashes, but unlike cat-tails, these can be eaten whole.
+They taste similar to sweet potatoes and are full of carbs, making them a good choice when you need an energy boost.

 Thickened wilderness broth